 • Local extension agencies are available for water and soil testing, but are often lacking in covering all nutrients.

-• In order to know if one needs fertilizer or soil amendments, a good source of testing is JR Peters Lab.
-They work with many growers www.jrpeterslab.com
+• In order to know if one needs fertilizer or soil amendments, a good source of testing is JR Peters Lab at www.jrpeterslab.com or Dr. Curtis Swift at www.mesalavenderfarms.com.
+They both work with many growers.

 FIELD PREP: